Mayo Clinic Care Network Content

 Genital herpes symptoms

-Genital herpes is a highly contagious STI caused by a type of the herpes simplex virus (HSV) that enters your body through small breaks in your skin or mucous membranes.
-Most people with HSV never know they have it, because they have no signs or symptoms or the signs and symptoms are so mild they go unnoticed.
+Genital herpes is a sexually transmitted infection that spreads easily.
+It's caused by a type of the herpes simplex virus (HSV).
+The virus enters the body through small breaks in the skin or mucous membranes.
+Most people with HSV never know they have it.
+That's because they have no symptoms or symptoms are too mild to be noticed.
+If there are symptoms, they tend to appear within 12 days of being exposed to HSV.

 Ulcers can make urination painful.
-You may also have pain and tenderness in your genital area until the infection clears.
-During an initial episode, you may have flu-like signs and symptoms, such as a headache, muscle aches and fever, as well as swollen lymph nodes in your groin.
+People may have pain and tenderness in the genital area until the infection clears.
+During a first bout of symptoms, you may have flu-like symptoms as well.
+Those symptoms can include a headache, muscle aches and fever, as well as swollen lymph nodes in the groin.

-In some cases, the infection can be active and contagious even when sores aren't present.
+Sometimes, the infection can be spread even when sores aren't present.